AHRQ's Making Informed Consent an Informed Choice: Training Modules for Health Care Leaders and Professionals

 - Strategies for presenting choices comprehensively, engaging patients and families, and explaining benefits, harms, and risks of all options.

 The module must be run on a learning management system.
 AHRQ has created several documents that will let you view the module's content.
-These files are not the interactive training and do not include the pre- and post-quiz that must be taken to obtain continuing education credit.
+These files are not the interactive training, which can only be taken on a learning management system.”

-Download screenshots of the leaders module: Training for Health Care Leaders [PDF, 11 MB].
+Download screenshots of the leaders module: Training for Health Care Leaders (PDF, 10.5 MB).

 To obtain a PowerPoint slide deck of either module, consisting of screen shots of the module and the audio script in the Notes section of each slide, email your request to: firstname.lastname@example.org